 Overhead versus G&A

-General and Administrative, or G&A, expenses are those that benefit the organization as a whole.
-Overhead is caused by Direct Labor.
-The salary of the Human Resources Director benefits all current and future company sales, even if the company happens to only have one job at the time of rate calculation.
-Time that the President invests on the Mission Statement and all-hands (State of the Organization) staff meetings is G&A labor caused by the needs of running the business as a whole; time that the President spends working hands-on to complete a Statement of Work or Performance Work Statement benefits one particular award as Direct Labor.
+Indirect expenses, such as General and Administrative or G&A, are those that benefit the organization as a whole.
+The salary of the Human Resources Director benefits all current and future company sales, even if the company happens to only have one Job at the time of rate calculation.
+Time that the President invests on the Mission Statement and all-hands (State of the Organization) staff meetings is G&A Labor caused by the needs of running the business as a whole; time that the President spends working hands-on to complete a Statement of Work or Performance Work Statement benefits one particular award as Direct Labor.

 What about shipping?
 If shipping benefits the organization as a whole, the account belongs among the G&A accounts.
-If shipping is always charged to the job or contract for which it is incurred, the account belongs in direct Cost of Goods and Services Sold.
+If shipping is always charged to the Job or contract for which it is incurred, the account belongs in direct Cost of Goods and Services Sold.
 The key is consistency.
 A routine practice might be charging directly to a contract for shipping of packages in excess of two pounds and charging indirectly to G&A for shipping of packages of two pounds or less.
 In this case, a formal policy and procedure is approved by appropriate management, disseminated to staff, and followed consistently.
 This procedure defines the “like circumstances” when one practice applies, as opposed to the other.

 Based on the shipping example, a particular transaction might affect a direct account, an Overhead account, or a G&A account.
 Often, a supportable argument can be made for a particular expense being caused by or benefitting from Direct Labor (Overhead Base) and, alternatively, Total Cost Input (G&A Base).
 The difference between Overhead and G&A depends on procedures of your unique company.
 Regardless whether Overhead versus G&A – so long as expenses are recorded in the same account, consistently, in like circumstances – the label or pool name might not matter.